Operational Guidelines & New Booking Terms!

 - Physical distancing (minimum of 6 feet) will be practiced at all times unless direct person-to-person interaction is essential, in which case interacting parties will be required to wear facemasks if able.
 The only exceptions to this will be some company-provided transportation as described below.

 - Facemasks must be worn in any business or government building, and in all company owned vehicles.
 Masks must be worn prior to entering these spaces, while in them, and upon exiting.
 This protocol applies to all guests, regardless of having received the COVID-19 vaccine.

 - Company transportation may or may not be provided.
 If transportation is not provided, you will be notified in a timely manner before your trip start date.
 If transportation is provided, we will reduce COVID-19 risk to the extent possible by maximizing guest distancing and limiting total passenger numbers.
-In some cases, we may also utilize retrofitted vehicles with protective barriers.
-That said, 6-foot distancing will not always be possible, and barriers will not be present in all vehicles.
+That said, 6-foot distancing will not always be possible.

 - All company-supplied gear to be used solely by one guest, or possibly a family group, will be designated and labeled for use by that guest(s) only.
 This will include all food related items (bowls, cups, utensils), as well as tents, backpacks, sleeping bags, and sleeping pads.

 - A trash bag will be provided and designated for use by each guest.
 This will be for disposal of personal tissues, baby wipes, sanitizing wipes, or any other item of biohazard concern.
 Each guest will be responsible for their personal bag and disposing of it properly at the end of their trip.

 - Dedicated hand wash stations with soap will be utilized in each camp.
 Hygiene, as always, will be stressed.

 - Group sizes of 10 or more will be split to maintain groups of 10 or less.